devanshuDesai/Triton-Tinder-Bot/README.md

 2. Get the **Facebook ID** for the Facebook account linked with the Tinder account that you plan on using with the bot.
 (Refer to 'Prerequisites' to see how to get this)

-3. Import the script ```tinder-bot.py``` and pass **facebook_id, email and password** to the function swipe() and run your Python script.
-(Preferably, try to run multiple Python scripts simultaneously with different Tinder accounts to maximize the odds for UCSD to win).
+3. Clone the script onto your computer, modify the credentials in the script with your credentials and run the script.

 ### Prerequisites

-* This package requires a Python 3.6+ installation on your computer.
+* This package requires a **Python 3.6+** installation on your computer.
 All the required packages for this script are installed by running the following command on your Terminal:

   ```
   pip install numpy robobrowser